Exercise during pregnancy

 If at any point during exercise you feel breathless, faint or overly fatigued you should stop immediately and rest.

-You should notify Dr Bonazzi if any of the following occur following exercise:
+You should notify Dr Bonazzi or a practice midwife if any of the following occur after exercise:

 - Blood or fluid leaking from the vagina